kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 ## Porfolio Page

-Here we are going to create our page that will show all of our soccer players.
+Here we are going to create our page that will show our soccer players.
 We need a new layout so we'll use the [WPHierarchy](https://wphierarchy.com/) to build a page from our `page-full-width.php`.

 ### page-portfolio.php

-Save `page-full-width.php` as `page-portfolio.php`
+Save `page-full-width.php` as `page-portfolio.php` and add this code:

-`page-portfolio.php`

 ```php
 <?php